mmbman/Katagiri/index.md

 - [Class 4 Supplement](Class4Supplement.pdf)
 - [Class 5 Supplement](Class5Supplement.pdf)

 We almost certainly won’t have time to get through all of those – there is so much material.
 But this should be a great opportunity to study Katagiri Roshi’s teaching together.
-For details, please [see the class webpage](https://www.oceanzen.org/buddhist-studies).
+(Class registration is now closed.)

 ---